 One of the most majestic of the animal kingdom is the wolf.
 Dating back thousands of years are stories of wolf gods and goddesses.
-All over the world, shamans of each culture have revered the wolf for its swiftness, but also for their instinctual abilities and wild freedom.
+Shamans of nearly every culture have revered the wolf for its swiftness, instinctual abilities and wild freedom.
 Wolf medicine is strong medicine.
 Unfortunately, in past years wolves were killed off because of superstition, so there aren’t nearly as many wolves as there once was.
-But wolves endure.
+But still, they live on.
 And so do the myths of gods and wolves.
-The wolf gods detailed here are: Odin, Lycaon, and Mars.
-And the wolf goddesses: The Morrighan, Skadi, Artemis, Diana, and Leto.

 Gods and goddesses of the ancient world often held a special connection with wolves.
 Some say this is because the beliefs of our ancestors were animistic – they believed everything in nature had consciousness including animals.
 Wildlife was thought of as sacred in ancient times, and there are scholars who believe ancient land guardian spirits were worshiped by ancient tribes and would eventually rise to become great gods and goddesses.
 To find an image of a god or goddess in the likeness of an animal was commonplace.
 Some of the more obvious animal-god connections can be seen on the ancient temple walls in Egypt.
 For example, the ibis-headed god Thoth.
 Or the hawk-headed god Horus.
 Wolf gods and goddesses were depicted with the heads of wolves, transformed into wolves, or were strongly associated with wolves.